-A third method of increasing profits is to reduce cost.
+The third method of increasing profits is to reduce costs.
 Quality is maintained, the price is not increased, and the company makes more profit.
-If enough cost can be reduced, a savings can be passed on to the customer – insuring that contracts are kept and new contracts are won.
+If enough cost can be reduced, savings can be passed on to the customer – insuring that contracts are kept and new contracts are won.

 There are 8 types of waste that Lean identifies: